Shelka4444/Bikesharing/README.md

 ## Results:

+To begin, click on the following link to go to the Tableau webpage: [Citibike Story.](https://github.com/Shelka4444/Bikesharing/blob/main/Images/Gender_Stoptime_new.png)

-To begin, the map below highlights the popularity of Citibikes across most of Manhattan.
+The map below highlights the popularity of Citibikes across most of Manhattan.
 NYC is a hub of activity.
 The larger and darker circles indicate higher frequences of bicycle rentals.
 These locations are correlated to higher tourist traffic areas.

 <p align="center">
   <img src="https://github.com/Shelka4444/Bikesharing/blob/main/Images/Map_Locations.png" alt="Map" width=650>